Social Order Maintenance Act

 Article 46

-A court shall make a ruling document promptly after receiving a case referred by a police authority except it requires further interrogation or investigation.
+A court shall make a ruling document promptly after receiving a case referred by a police agency, except if it requires further interrogation or investigation.

 The ruling document described in the preceding paragraph shall specify the following information: